Last Updated on 03/31/2021 by Desmond

 Oolong tea is a kind of true tea, and it contents caffeine.
 The caffeine it contains is lower than green tea because some caffeine is lost during fermentation and baking.
 Caffeine has the function of refreshing the brain, and digestion is a common nutrient of tea drinks.
 But take too much caffeine may cause insomnia.

 Related Reading: Worry About The Caffeine In Tea?
 4 Tips For You!

 Oolong tea is rich in minerals such as K, Ca, Mg, Fe, Mn, Cu, and F. These essential trace elements cannot be produced or synthesized by the human body itself.
 Moderate intake helps to maintain the human body’s performance.

 Oolong tea is rich in catechins, a polyphenolic substance that has antioxidant and hypolipidemic effects.

-The tea polysaccharide in oolong tea has the effect of stimulating insulin secretion.
-The study suggested that the concentration of glucose and fructosamine in diabetic patients’ bodies decreased significantly after having oolong tea.
-Combined with oolong tea can balance plasma glucose more effectively than drugs taken alone.
+The tea polysaccharide in Oolong tea has the effect of stimulating insulin secretion.
+The study suggested that glucose and fructosamine concentration in diabetic patients’ bodies decreased significantly after having Oolong tea.
+Combined with Oolong tea can balance plasma glucose more effectively than drugs taken alone.

 Besides, type 2 diabetes is mostly associated with obesity.
 Oolong tea can help with weight loss, effectively manage type 2 diabetes, and reduce the risk of suffering diabetes.